department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

  - Veteran’s zip code and county at the time of death
  - If the deceased is a spouse or a Veteran whose spouse has already died, the full name of the family member, cemetery section, and site number

-**Decide on the burial details and gather all related information**, including:
+**Decide on the burial details and gather all related information, including:**

   - Your cemetery of choice
   - Type of gravesite memorial.
 [See your options for a headstone, marker, or niche cover](/burials-and-memorials/burial-planning/headstones-markers-medallions).